iamrajeshchauhan/IMDb_Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Tesseract Owner [here](https://github.com/iamrajeshchauhan) by providing such a helpful solution and understanding the IMDB data.
+Must give credit to solution developer [here](https://github.com/iamrajeshchauhan) by providing such a wonderful idea to share with all the future developers and building the use cases.